PERITONEAL DIALYSIS AND HERO GRAFT IMPLANTATION TECHNIQUES

-Chair, PD University for Surgeons-North America, Visiting Clinical Faculty, Harbor-UCLA Medical Center
+Chair, Peritoneal Dialysis University for Surgeons, North American Chapter Visiting Clinical Faculty, Harbor-UCLA Medical Center, Torrance, CA

 Jesse Garcia, M.D.

-Vascular Surgery, MedStar Heart & Vascular Institute at MedStar Washington Hospital Center
+Vascular Surgeon, MedStar Heart & Vascular Institute (MHVI) at MedStar Washington Hospital Center, Washington, DC

-Jesse Garcia is a board-certified general surgeon who specializes in vascular access surgery for patients diagnosed with kidney failure who need dialysis.
-His passion for practicing medicine began with his father, who led the cardiac surgery program at MedStar Washington Hospital Center into the 1980s.
-Dr. Garcia is part of a team of vascular surgeons at MedStar Heart and Vascular Institute (MHVI) who are performing a large volume of HeRO™ graft placements.
-This unique new technology has made a dramatic impact on patients’ lives because it significantly reduces the risk and frequency of infection associated with the standard venous catheter use.
+Dr. Garcia is a board-certified general surgeon who specializes in vascular access surgery for patients diagnosed with kidney failure who are in need of dialysis.
+Actively practicing in Washington, DC, for over 20 years, Dr. Garcia is part of a team of vascular surgeons at MHVI who perform a large volume of HeRO® Graft placements.

 Venkataramu Krishnamurthy, MD

-Dr. Venkataramu Krishnamurthy is the Chief of Radiology at the VA Ann Arbor Healthcare System, as well as a current Professor of Radiology and Vascular Surgery at the University of Michigan.
-He received his medical degree from Karnataka Institute of Medical Science, completed his fellowship at the University of Miami and University of Indiana, and has been in practice for more than 20 years.
-Dr. Krishnamurthy is heavily involved in research at the University of Michigan and has presented and published on a variety of radiology and vascular topics in publications such as JVIR, Applied Radiology, Vascular Medicine and Peritoneal Dialysis International.
+Dr. Krishnamurthy is board certified in diagnostic radiology as well as vascular and interventional radiology and has been in practice for more than 20 years.
+As a clinical professor, Dr. Krishnamurthy is heavily involved in research at the University of Michigan and has presented and published on a variety of radiology and vascular topics in numerous publications.